densedever/Articles/expressive-js.md

 Some common things to do with data involve making decisions between two possibilities.
 These are done with if/then expressions. *If* your email is invalid, *then* you can't log in to the site.

-Since we're working with expressions, the expression that will give us this sort of branching decision is called a ternary, and is denoted with (`?:`).
+Since we're working with expressions, the expression that will give us this sort of branching decision is called a *ternary*, and is denoted with `?:`.

 Here's a classic example: an absolute value function: